pytest-dev/pytest/doc/en/skipping.rst

 .. versionadded:: 2.0, 2.4

 If you wish to skip something conditionally then you can use `skipif` instead.
-Here is an example of marking a test function to bwe skipped when run on a Python3.3 interpreter::
+Here is an example of marking a test function to be skipped when run on a Python3.3 interpreter::

     import sys